shypenn/notes/net/net.md

 ## DNS
 - records are called RR (resource record)

-- Reverse translation applys Pointer Record, which converts IP into plain domain form with the top level of in-addr.arpa/addr.arpa (ip4/6).
+- Reverse translation applys Pointer Record, which stores IP in form of plain domain with the top level of in-addr.arpa/addr.arpa (ip4/6).

 ## FTP
 * active/passive mode indicates the role (client/server) of server in data channel.